ancasag/ensembleObjectDetection/README.md

 ### Execution

-In order to run the ensemble algorithm, you can edit the file mainModel.py to configure the models to use and then invoke the following command where ```pathOfDataset``` is the path where the images are saved, and ```option```  is the voting strategy (affirmative, consensus or unanimous).
+In order to run the ensemble algorithm, you can edit the file mainModel.py from the TestTimeAugmentation folder to configure the models to use and then invoke the following command where ```pathOfDataset``` is the path where the images are saved, and ```option```  is the voting strategy (affirmative, consensus or unanimous).

 ```bash
 python mainModel.py -d pathOfDataset -o option